dalemorson/mentoring-sessions/070422-Bash_Intermediate/topics/functions.md

 hello
 ```

->{notice} One thing to keep in mind is that you should not add the parenthesis when you call the function.
+> One thing to keep in mind is that you should not add the parenthesis when you call the function.

 Passing arguments to a function work in the same way as passing arguments to a script: